Austrian ace back on the medal trail

 Like Marcel, she lived up to expectations and went on to become a world number one.
 “There was a lot of pressure on me,” she said, though she responded to it by tasting success in the European Cup and at the Junior World Championships, where she won six medals between 2006 and 2009, four of them gold.

-In 2011 Fenninger won the world super combined title at Garmisch-Partenkirchen (GER) and scored her first World Cup win in the giant slalom at Lienz (AUT) that same year, one in which she was also named Austrian sport’s Breakthrough Star of the Year.
+In 2011 Fenninger won the world super combined title at Garmisch-Partenkirchen (GER) and scored her first World Cup win in the giant slalom at Lienz (AUT) that same year, resulting in being named Austrian sport’s Breakthrough Star of the Year.

 When it was all over she posed for a photo with her old classmate Hirscher, the winner of the men’s overall title for the third time running, together with their collection of crystal globes.
-Posting the image on her Facebook wall, she wrote: “We did it”.
-It is a ritual that may well be repeated on a regular basis in the years ahead.
+Posting the image on her Facebook wall, she wrote: “We did it.”